Hong Kong Gay Travel

-If you want to catch the sunset at Victoria Peak, make sure to leave plenty of time for the journey up there.
-By the time you walk to the tram entrance, ride it up, go up the many escalators to the viewing deck and all that you will have spent at least an hour.
+Leave plenty of time for the journey to the top if you want to catch the sunset at Victoria Peak.
+Walking to the tram entrance, riding it up, and climbing various escalators to the viewing deck will take at least an hour.

 Hong Kong Restaurants

 Midnight Wildfire is a fun spot to have dinner with a friend.
 You can entertain yourself with a personal grill!
 Everything you order comes raw.
 You’ll cook it on a small vented grill on your table.
 The restaurant is between Wan Chai and Causeway Bay.

 I ate breakfast at Fairwood for many of my days in Hong Kong.
 Fairwood is a local restaurant chain that specializes in serving delicious meals fast!
 Hong Kongers head to Fairwood for a pre-workday meal.